genekogan/ofxClickable/README.md

-# ofxCanvas
+# ofxClickable

-ofxCanvas is a simple drawing canvas with buttons.
+for a gooey GUI